paraspell/docs/docs/api/xcmRouter.md

      - `slippagePct`: (required): Specifies the slipeage percentage.
      - `address`: (required): Specifies the address of the recipient.
      - `injectorAddress`: (required): Specifies the address of the sender.
+     - `evmInjectorAddress`: (optional): Specifies the EVM address of the sender when sending from an EVM chain.

    - **Errors**: